 Job prospects for emergency nurses are excellent.
 The U.S. Bureau of Labor Statistics (BLS) reports that nursing employment in all areas is expected to grow by about 19% from 2012-2022 (www.bls.gov).
 This is faster than the average rate of growth for all occupations during this period.

 For career advancement, emergency nurses can consider certification and continuing education courses from the Board of Certification for Emergency Nursing (BCEN) and the Emergency Nurses Association (ENA).
 The BCEN offers four certification exams for emergency and emergency transport nurses, including the basic Certified Emergency Nurse exam.
 All certification exams require an active RN license, and the advanced exams require at least two years' experience.
 The ENA offers three training courses in pediatric and trauma emergency care (www.ena.org).

-According to the U.S. Bureau of Labor Statistics, the national average salary for an RN working in a hospital was $68,910, as of May 2013.
-Salary can vary depending on the medical setting.
-For example, nurses working in private hospitals earned a higher wage than those employed in local hospitals, in 2010.
+According to the BLS, the national average salary for an RN was $69,790 as of May 2014.
+Salary can vary depending on medical setting.
+The majority of RNs work in general medical and surgical hospitals and earned an average salary of $71,640 in 2014.

 Related to Duties and Responsibilities of Emergency Nurses: Career Info

 Read about master's degree studies focusing on emergency and disaster management.
 Learn what degrees can be earned, what topics...

 The field of registered nursing requires some formal education to enter, as well as continuing education to maintain licensure....

 Emergency and disaster management programs may also be known as crisis management programs.
 Students seeking a bachelor's...

 Emergency, or alternative, teaching permits are issued when a school district immediately needs teachers.
 Emergency teaching...

 - Online Refresher Courses for Nurses: Course and Class Overviews